SerpentAI/offshoot/README.md

     name = "ShapesPlugin"  # We define a name for the plugin.
 Matches the class name. version = "0.1.0"  # We define a version number for the plugin.

+    # A list of plugin dependencies to check for (by name) before installing the plugin.
+    # Optional.
+    plugins = [
+    	"RequiredShapesPlugin"
+    ]

     # A list of required PyPI packages for the plugin.
     # Optional.
 These libraries will be merge to your offshoot requirements.txt during the installation.
 Set to None if you don't intend to use it.
     libraries = [